SRSG-Workshops/spreadsheets/_episodes/03-common-mistakes.md

 > do this, see the [documentation on how to freeze column headers in Excel](https://support.office.com/en-ca/article/Freeze-column-headings-for-easy-scrolling-57ccce0c-cf85-4725-9579-c5d13106ca6a).
 {: .callout}

-> ## Keep your raw data raw
-> Don't forget to create a new file or a new tab for the cleaned data; never modify your original (raw) data.
-{: .callout}

 > ## Exercise
-> At the moment the data in [messy survey data](data/messy_survey_data.xls) is split across multiple tables spread
+> At the moment the data in [messy survey data](data/messy_survey_data.xls) is in multiple tables
-> across two tabs; one tab for each year.
+> across two tabs.
 Following from what we've just learnt, reformat the data into a format which
-> makes it easier for both a person and a computer to understand by, for example, bringing the data from both years into
+> makes it easier for both a person and a computer to understand by, for example, bringing the data from both tabs into
-> one tab and creating new columns.
-Some cells may contain data for multiple variables.
+> one and creating new columns.
+Note that some cells contain data for multiple variables.
 Think carefully about how you
-> should deal with these.
+> should deal with those.
 >
+> > ## Keep your raw data raw
+> > Don't forget to create a new file or a new tab for the cleaned data; never modify your original (raw) data.
+> {: .callout}
+>
 > > ## Solution
-> > To make the data easier to read, we have combined all the tables across the two tabs into one table as shown
+> > Combine the data from both tables into one table by adding both a date and plot column.
+Be careful when copying the
-> > below and placed each variable in its own column.
+> > data across, as the format and order of the columns are not the same in all of the tables.
+An example of what you
+> > may end up with is shown below:
 > >
 > > ![solution ex 1](fig/episode3_ex1_sol.png)
 > >
-> > We had to take particular care when combining tables, since the order of columns was not the same in each table.
-> > By bringing all the data together we have made it a easier for data analysis software to read our data.
-We also no
+> > This format is much easier for data analysis programs to read.
+Humans will have an easier time as well, since there
-> > longer have to flick between tabs, or scroll our view, to look at all of the data.
+> > is no need to scroll to the right or switch between tabs to find all of the data.
 > >
 > > If you didn't manage to finish in time, or if you just want to look at the solution instead, you can download
 > > the updated [messy survey data](data/messy_survey_data_ex1.xls).